i-Krypt/Git-search/README.md

 Sam Nujoma.

 ## Setup/Installation Requirements
-* You can view the page at https://audreynjiraini.github.io/git-search/
+* You can view the page at https://i-krypt.github.io/Git-search/

 ## Contact Information
-If you need clarification on any aspect, feel free to reach me on my email at vamay505@gmail.com
+Feel free to reach me on my email at vamay505@gmail.com.

 ### License
 MIT License